 How a LegalShield Small Business Plan Works for Eviction

-All LegalShield plans come jam-packed with valuable benefits.
+All LegalShield Small Business plans come jam-packed with valuable benefits.
 When it comes to getting through the eviction process, the most common plan usage is in two areas.

 CONSULTATION AND ADVICE

-You can speak with a landlord/tenant lawyer in your area to get legal advice about navigating the eviction process, the local laws you need to follow and the steps you should to take to protect your rental property.
+You can speak with a provider attorney in your area to get legal advice about navigating the eviction process, the local laws you need to follow and the steps you should to take to protect your rental property.

 You get the best of both worlds.
-You have the help of an attorney to make sure the eviction process is handled correctly AND you save a ton of money.
+You have the help of a provider attorney to make sure the eviction process is handled correctly AND you save a ton of money.

 Key Features of Our Small Business Legal Plans